rgaiacs/fapesp-thematic-software-sustainability/README.md

 Research Reproducibility in Brazil
 ==================================

-As reported in some journals,
-we are living an research reproducibility crises when most of the research that could be reproducible by peers isn't because some computational assets, such as data and source code used, aren't available.
+We are living in the era of research reproducibility crisis [1].
+Increasingly research that could be reproducible cannot be reproduced due to obstacles which could be avoided such as: lack of basic computational lab skills, not pulblishing data and source code used and so on.

+The reproducibility issue is present in the international research arena.
+A growing number of countries focus addressing it.

-This project will investigate the reproducible status of Brazilian research in diferent domains and focus in three part of the reproducible problem named
+This project will investigate the reproducibility in  Brazilian research accorss domains and projects.
+In particular we will focus on the following three problems:

 1. data management and distribution;
 2. automatation and version control; and